Unleash/unleash-client-ruby/README.md

 ## Available Strategies

-This client comes with these strategies out of the box:
+This client comes with the all the required strategies out of the box:

  * ApplicationHostnameStrategy
  * DefaultStrategy